emmercm/igir/docs/commands.md

 Move files from an input directory to the output directory.
 The same directory can be specified for both input & output, resulting in ROMs being renamed as their names change in [DATs](dats/introduction.md).

+!!! note

+    If an input file already exists where it should in the output directory, then Igir will only delete the input file if [`--overwrite` or `--overwrite-invalid`](output/options.md#overwriting-files) is provided.
+These options ensure the output file is correct, allowing the input file to be safely deleted.

+!!! note

-Files that match to multiple ROMs in [DATs](dats/introduction.md) will be copied as needed.
+    Input files that need to be moved to multiple locations in the output directory will be duplicated as needed.

 ### `link`